kaplanelad/shellfirm/README.md

 ## Risky commands
+We have defined  a baseline of risky groups command that will be enabled by default ,these risky group commands might be destructive.

 | Group |  Enabled By Default |
 | --- | --- |
 | [base](./docs/checks/base.md) | `true` |